Quickstart

 Agent SDK

 The CLI tool is built on the Agent SDK that you can use directly in your applications.
-The following minimal example shows how to run the same task programmatically, with code actions and tool calls auto-approved:
+The following minimal example shows how to run the same task programmatically, with code actions and tool calls auto-approved by the application:

 import asyncio